fermionresearch/phonon/docs/install.md

 ## Linux, Windows and Intel Macs

-On x86-64 Linux and Windows, the speech verbs run on the CPU:
+On Linux (x86-64 and 64-bit ARM) and x86-64 Windows, the speech verbs run on the CPU:

 ```bash
 pip install fermion-research torch safetensors soundfile scipy zstandard